 Ventral Is A Directional Term Synonymous With

-Nov 26, 2025 · 8 min read
+8 min read

 Unveiling the Meaning of Ventral

 "Ventral" is an anatomical directional term that refers to the anterior or front side of the body.
-It essentially describes the surface of the body that faces forward in the standard anatomical position.
+Plus, it essentially describes the surface of the body that faces forward in the standard anatomical position.
 This position is defined as the body standing erect, with the feet slightly apart, arms at the sides, and palms facing forward.

 Think of it this way: your belly button is on your ventral side.
 It's the side of your body that you would typically present when facing someone.